drduh/macOS-Security-and-Privacy-Guide/README.md

 block log quick on $wifi from { <blocklist> } to any block log quick on $wifi from any to { <blocklist> }

+# DHCP
+pass out on $wifi proto udp from any port 68 to any port 67 keep state pass in  on $wifi proto udp from any port 67 to any port 68 keep state

 # Outbound TCP
 pass out on $wifi proto tcp from ($wifi) to any flags S/SA keep state